scholar-of-artifice/scholar-of-artifice/README.md

 > `Data Engineering` & `Scientific Computing`

 I am a Software Engineer with 6+ years of experience.
  This page focuses on the things I enjoy making.

 This repository serves as a technical appendix to my CV.
-It demonstrates my ability to build scalable ingestion pipelines, optimize compute-heavy tasks, and architect reliable distributed systems.
+It demonstrates my ability to build and architect reliable distributed systems and library code.
 I try to make each project succinct and contained.
-You will find high quality parts and not whole bespoke solutions.
+You will find high quality parts but not whole bespoke solutions.

 ----